 An adviser will be able to provide you with a personalised illustration showing how the interest will accrue over time, offer recommendations of products to suit your individual needs and then handle the application process on your behalf.

 There are a lot of plans and features available if you are considering equity release, all of which have their own benefits and risks.
 An adviser can help you understand what your borrowing will look like over time and decide what the best course of action is in your individual circumstances.

 Equity release will not be right for everybody.
-By seeking impartial advice, not only will you have a well-rounded perspective of all your different options, but you will also be told if it’s not right for you.
+By seeking impartial advice, not only will you have a well-rounded view of your options, but you’ll also find out if it’s not right for you.

 As equity release can be expensive and restrict your options later it’s important to consider alternative ways to raise cash before going ahead.
 These include:

 Remortgaging your home – many lenders are now happy to lend to older and retired borrowers

 Taking out a retirement interest-only mortgage – this is similar to a lifetime mortgage but you pay off the interest each month.
 The loan is repaid when you die or move into long-term care

 Renting out a room in your home – you can earn up to £7,500 a year tax-free